 What barriers does your website have that makes using it more difficult (or impossible) for a certain segment of your visitors?
 You might be thinking that you have put in a lot of work and effort to ensure that you have a quality site and that you have continued to add excellent content to it.

 While all of that might be true, it does not mean that your site is truly accessible.
 In fact, there are many sites that are simply not built to be used effectively by people who have disabilities.
 You can’t let this happen.
-You need to work to make sure that there are no barriers that could prevent those with disabilities from using the site if you want to make it truly accessible.
+You need to work to make sure that there are no barriers that could prevent those with disabilities from using the site if you want to make it truly accessible.'Many sites are simply not built to be used effectively by people with disabilities.' - Peter Otte, Peter Otte Productions Click To Tweet

 Is Your Site Accessible?